turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 WAIT.
 Can't we already iterate through arrays with a for loop?!

-As Javascript developers, we have many different tools in our toolbelt.
+In Javascript, there are often many different ways to solve something, and maybe different tools to choose from.
 Yes, we can often accomplish the same thing using a for loop, but the array iteration methods do provide some good benefits!
 - Cleaner syntax and easier to read
 - DRYs up code
 - More modern way of writing Javascript

 There are _occassional_ times when it makes more sense to use a for loop over something like a forEach.
 You can read more about why to use one over the other [here](https://alligator.io/js/foreach-vs-for-loops/).

-Iteration methods generally take in a callback function as their first argument:

-`array.someArrayPrototype(callbackFunction)`

 ### Callback Functions

 All the methods we'll talk about today will take a `callback function`.
 You've likely seen these before (think about event listeners).

 From MDN - "A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of routine or action."

-In this example, we can see that the somePrototypeMethod (this could be a forEach, filter, etc.) is *taking in a function as an argument*.
+In this example, we can see that the somePrototypeMethod (this could be a forEach, filter, etc.) is **taking in a function as an argument**.
 This function is called a "callback function."
 The callback function is what takes in the mandatory and optional parameters!

 ```js
 someArrayData.somePrototypeMethod(function callBack (mandatoryParameter [,optionalParameters... ]) {